Glenn Mathewson

 Becoming an inspector

 I was lucky to have great mentors and leaders at the city who helped shape me into an inspector.
 They trusted me to handle new situations and construction applications so I could take what I was learning in the code books and find the intent and purpose.
-As the newbie, I also handled all the roof inspections and crawl space furnace replacements, but they also invested in me with nearly unlimited education and certifications.
-In my first two years on the job, I earned 17 different ICC certifications, and was only the second in the state of Colorado to earn the Master Code Professional Certification.
+As the newbie, I handled all the roof inspections and most of the crawl-space furnace replacements, but the City also invested in me with education and certifications.
+In my first two years on the job, I earned 17 different ICC certifications, and I was only the second in the state of Colorado to earn the Master Code Professional Certification.
 Between two five-year assignments as an inspector, I also spent three years as a plan reviewer.

 Becoming a teacher